 The end result of a tendon injury which has not been treated is generally poor.
 People with an injury to one of the two finger tendons often have good overall function, but grip strength is reduced compared to normal.
 If both tendons are severed, the finger points straight and cannot be moved.
 The finger then catches on things and generally gets in the way of the function of the hand.

 Before modern surgery techniques were developed, loss of both tendons in a finger generally resulted in an amputation of the finger.

 What is the treatment?

 Surgical repair is almost always recommended for a tendon injury, provided the diagnosis is made within the first few weeks.
-At operation, the 2 tendon ends are opposed, and a strong suture known as a ‘core suture‘ is used to tie the ends of the tendon together.
+At operation, the two tendon ends are opposed, and a strong suture known as a ‘core suture‘ is used to tie the ends of the tendon together.
 The core suture is made of a tough nylon or polymer thread, and used to ‘grasp‘ the tendon on either side.
-The repair is only as strong as the suture that holds it together, and surgeons have spent years trying to work how how best to do this:
+The repair is only as strong as the suture that holds it together, and surgeons have spent years trying to work how how best to do this.

 Anyone who has mended an item of clothing will know that a single stitch will snap, but it the stitch is repeated over and over then the repair is much stronger.
 In addition, if the stitch is placed too near the hole, then it is liable to cut out.
 The same is true for flexor tendon repair – surgeons use 4 strands of suture rather than 2, and the sutures are placed well away from the cut ends.